Norse settlement of North America: Baffin Island

-A stone crucible was found at the Nanook site in 2014.
-The crucible used very high heat to melt down metal alloys like bronze.
-Indigenous North Americans did not practice this type of metal-working, but the Norse regularly did.
-Radiocarbon dating placed it between 754 BC and 1367 AD.
-Sutherland said, "It may be the earliest evidence of high-temperature nonferrous metalworking in North America to the north of what is now Mexico."
+At Nanook, Sutherland's team found whetstones used to sharpen blades.
+Metal fragments in the whetstone included bronze, brass, and smelted iron in the medieval European metallurgy style.
+A stone crucible there had once used very high heat to melt down metal alloys like bronze.
+While there is no evidence for Indigenous North Americans smelting alloys, the Norse regularly did.
+Radiocarbon dating placed the crucible broadly between 754 BC and 1367 AD, and Sutherland said, "It may be the earliest evidence of high-temperature nonferrous metalworking in North America to the north of what is now Mexico."